kevintpeng/Learn-Something-Every-Day/UWaterloo/BIOL239: Genetics.md

 - **telomeres** are at the end of each chromosome
 - telomeres are smaller and smaller after each replication
   - repeated units of TTAGGG

+#### DNA Replicaiton Process
+1. Two Helicases, one at each replication fork of the DNA
+2. Primase make exactly two RNA primers
+3. DNA Polymerase III extends out, *copying DNA to mRNA*
+4. Repeat 2 & 3
+5. DNA Polymerase I fixes RNA primers, leaving a nick at the end
+6. Ligase mends the nicks

 ### Genetic Code
 DNA acts as a template for RNA